ttlew/conversation/dialog-build.md

 1. From the dialog node edit view, click **Customize**, and then select the **Slots** checkbox.
 1.  **Add a slot for each unit of required information**.

     For each slot, specify what to look for in the user input, how to save the slot value when it is provided, and the text to display to users to prompt them to provide the information you need.
-You can also specify follow-up statements to display both when the value is provided and when it is not.
+You can also specify follow-up statements to display both when the value you want is provided and when it is not.

     <table>
     <tr>